 “The Story of Lucretia” by Sandro Botticelli

 “The Story of Lucretia” by Sandro Botticelli is a tempera and oil painting on wood, painted between 1496 and 1504 during the Italian Renaissance.
 The subject of this painting is the legend of at Lucretia, a noblewoman, who was raped by the son of the king of Rome, Sextus Tarquinius.
-Lucretia, believing that the rape dishonoured her and her family, committed suicide by stabbing herself with a dagger after telling of what had befallen her.
+Lucretia, believing that the rape dishonoured her and her family, committed suicide by stabbing herself with a dagger after telling what had occurred to her.

 According to legend, Brutus grabbed the dagger from Lucretia’s breast after her death and immediately shouted for the overthrow of the King.
 Lucius Junius Brutus took an oath to expel the King Lucius Tarquinius Superbus, from Rome and never to allow anyone else to reign again as King.
 This revolt against tyranny, made Lucius Tarquinius Superbus, the last king of Rome.

 In the centre of the painting is Lucretia with the dagger with which she killed herself protruding from her breast.
 She is on public display as a heroine, and Brutus stands on the base of the column urging the citizens of Rome to revolt.
 The scene on the left porch is showing Sextus threatening Lucretia with sexual violence.
-The scene on the right porch shows the death of Lucretia.
+The view on the right porch shows the death of Lucretia.

 The statue at the top of the column is David and Goliath’s head.
 “David and Goliath” were a symbol of revolt against tyranny in the Republic of Florence.
 Lucretia had called for vengeance which Brutus turned into a revolution to end the monarchy.
 Before the establishment of the Roman Republic, Rome had been ruled by kings.
 Brutus led the revolt that overthrew the last king.